Shekhinah Mountainwater

 As she became more active in the women's spiritual community, her songs were often overtly political, or designed as tools for trance induction and prayer.
 Her creations however, remained unfailingly personal and poetic, and many remember her ironic wit and brilliance in performance.

 Mountainwater is best known for her book Ariadne's Thread: A Workbook of Goddess Magic.
 The work is considered a classic by many practitioners and seekers of women's spirituality and goddess worship.
 The text encourages women to find their own spiritual path, using the figure of the ancient goddess Ariadne as a metaphor, and elucidating the mysteries of woman-centered spirituality, while offering guidance through the cycles of life.
 These include the phases of the moon, the yearly nature holidays, and the aspects of divination.
 Ariadne’s Thread can be used as a study guide or manual; each chapter concludes with suggested exercises, meditations, and reading lists.
 The book will be republished in the fall of 2018 by Echo Point Books.

 Mountainwater's songs and chants endeared her to music lovers as well as witches and practitioners of Goddess worship, magic and ritual.
 Witch's Choice, Lady with the Lamp, Cry of the Phoenix, Mischievous Fairy, Lady Mother of All, The Year is a Dancing Woman, A Solstice Story, and Power Spot are just a few of her most popular titles.

 Mountainwater was diagnosed with cancer in 2005, and died on August 11, 2007.
-Since her passing, her children have endeavored to establish her intellectual estate through the home-spun company known as ShekhinahWorks.
+Since her death, her children have endeavored to establish her intellectual estate through the home-spun company known as ShekhinahWorks.
 In 2014, Shekhinah's birth-daughter committed to an ongoing project to collect, collate and make available her mother's works.
 Her projects include: republishing Ariadne's Thread, publishing a digital, or Kindle copy of Ariadne's Thread, creating a commemorative Facebook page, YouTube channel, and website, and a remastering and publishing of Mountainwater's original tarot deck.